top of page

 For my most recent project as scientific lead, please see www.derma2seas.eu.

-In my new role as scientific consultant and project partner through Dalgain Biomedical, I will bring extensive experience in leading and participating in collaborative projects and provide cutting edge expertise and innovative thinking in the field of biomedical research.
+In my role as scientific consultant and project partner through Dalgain Biomedical Ltd, I bring extensive experience of leading and participating in collaborative projects, and providing cutting edge expertise and innovative thinking in the field of biomedical research.

 If you would like to enlist the services of Dalgain Biomedical Ltd, either for consultancy advice or as a partner in collaborative research, please get in touch via the link below.